AmirUCR/chatbot/README.md

 # What is This?

 Brian is a simple but extensible Python-based chatbot that utilizes your computer's microphone in conjunction with Google Cloud Platform's Speech-to-Text API.
 It then references a dictionary of responses which correspond to your sentences and, using Google's Text-to-Speech API, talks the response back to you.
+Also, Brian has never heard about California.
+Evidently.

 # How to Run This?
 You need a Jupyter notebook/lab environment, Google Cloud Python library, and Wikipedia Python library